 Brooklyn Historical Society DUMBO

 Last year a new branch of the museum opened along Brooklyn’s trendy waterfront.
-Brooklyn Historical Society DUMBO is located within Empire Stores, a converted 19th-century brick shipping warehouse in the shadow of the Manhattan Bridge that is also home to shops and restaurants.
+Brooklyn Historical Society DUMBO is located within Empire Stores, a converted 19th-century brick shipping warehouse in the shadow of the Manhattan Bridge.
+The complex is home to shops and restaurants as well as a public rooftop space with jaw-dropping views of the East River and Lower Manhattan's skyline.

 Waterfront, the museum's latest exhibit, chronicles Brooklyn’s role as a major port in the 19th and early 20th centuries.
 Visitors can see archeological objects harvested from a nearby site and learn about the crucial role that women played in the factories along the borough’s waterfront.